material-components/material-components-android/docs/components/FloatingActionButton.md

 # Floating Action Buttons

-`FloatingActionButton` displays the primary action in an application.
+A `FloatingActionButton` displays the primary action in an application.
 It is a round icon button that's elevated above other page content. **Floating action buttons** come in a default and mini size.

-Floating action buttons provide quick-access to important or common actions within an app.
+Floating action buttons provide quick access to important or common actions within an app.
 They have a variety of uses, including:

 -   Performing a common action, such as starting a new email in a mail app.